-You can either just stick with this and go straight to topstitching, OR you can do a mitered seam at the corner….
+You can either just stick with this and go straight to topstitching, OR you can do a mitred seam at the corner…

-To do a mitered corner, temporarily unfold your hem at the corner, and mark the creases with a fabric marker/tailors chalk/etc.
+To do a mitred corner, temporarily unfold your hem at the corner, and mark the creases with a fabric marker/tailor’s chalk/etc.

-Unfold that corner turn up once its pressed.
+Unfold that corner and turn up once it’s pressed.
 You can see that this created a diagonal crease.
 Mark this crease with your marker too, if it helps.

 Stitch along that diagonal crease line with a regular straight stitch.
 Make sure to backstitch at each end to secure it.